hjr265/hjr265.me/content/blog/when-was-the-last-time-technology-blew-your-mind/index.md

 So much so that for GopherGala 2016 (a Go programming language hackathon), I built [Papyrus](github.com/FurqanSoftware/papyrus).
 It is a real-time collaborative Markdown editor.

-I enjoyed the hackathon.
-But I enjoyed learning about operational transformation, reading [whitepapers on the topic](https://svn.apache.org/repos/asf/incubator/wave/whitepapers/operational-transform/operational-transform.html) and all.
+I enjoyed learning about operational transformation, reading [whitepapers on the topic](https://svn.apache.org/repos/asf/incubator/wave/whitepapers/operational-transform/operational-transform.html) and all.

 Too bad Google Wave had to die to make room for, I don't know what.
 It was a Google product.
 It was as mortal as any other Google product, I suppose.